Military forces based in Brunei: Singapore Armed Forces

 A tight and long-standing defense alliance exists between Singapore and Brunei.
 Both militaries cooperate through periodic bilateral exercises, business exchanges, visits, and cross-attendance of courses, in addition to the Singapore Armed Forces (SAF)'s ongoing training exercises in Brunei that have been going on for more than 40 years.
 Singapore also maintains a training establishment in Brunei, known as the Jalan Aman Camp and operates support helicopters mainly to transport the soldiers to Lakiun Camp in Temburong District for jungle training.
 The other Singapore military establishment in Brunei is the Lakiun Camp in Temburong.
 This provides jungle training for the SAF in the interior of Temburong.

 Prime Minister Lee Hsien Loong said on 6 October 2017, during a visit to see jungle and survival training at Temburong, that SAF personnel take care to maintain the environment in excellent shape for future trainees even as they engage in realistic training there.
-For instance, Mr. Lee pointed us that the soldiers utilized pouches to store the blank round cartridges they used to fire from their machine guns and rifles.
+Singaporean soldiers utilized pouches to store blank cartridges they used to fire from their machine guns and rifles.
 This was done to prevent them from leaving behind empty shells in the forest, which has served as a vital training ground for the SAF for more than 40 years.

 Pakistan Armed Forces

 A British Loan Service Medical Officer founded the RBAF' Medical Service in 1964.
 To meet the needs of the Royal Malay Regiment, the Medical Service was founded.
 The first Medical Reception Station, or MRS for short, was built in the Berakas Garrison at F13, Jalan Abu Bakar.
 The British Loan Service was discontinued in 2011 when additional regional medical officers joined the medical service.

 To allow local medical officers to advance professionally, Pakistani Army medical officers have been seconded since 2014.
 There are now 20 officers working with the Medical Service, including 10 local medical officers (four of them are female), four Pakistani Army medical officers who have been seconded, one administrative officer, and one training officer.
 There are 105 civilian employees and 142 military employees (98 men and 44 women).